Austria vaccine mandate to take effect, but few emulating it

 At present, moves to loosen restrictions are garnering more attention in Europe and beyond amid increasing pandemic fatigue.
 England, France, Ireland, the Netherlands and several Nordic countries have taken steps to end or loosen their restrictions.
 In some places, like Norway and Denmark, the easing comes even though case counts are still hovering near their highs.

-Vaccine mandates have become highly polarizing in the U.S. since President Joe Biden proposed requiring COVID-19 shots or regular testing at every workplace in America with more than 100 employees.
-Republicans immediately challenged the mandate in court and it ultimately did not survive.
+Vaccine mandates have become highly polarizing in the U.S. since President Joe Biden proposed requiring COVID-19 shots or regular testing at every workplace in the country with more than 100 employees.
+Republicans immediately challenged the mandate in court and it ultimately didn’t survive.

 A scaled-back federal measure requiring vaccines for hospital and nursing home workers survived.
 The U.S. military is also requiring vaccines, and the Army this week said 3,300 soldiers are at risk of being discharged because they refuse to get shots.